dandalpiaz/drive-music-player/README.md

 - Scrollbar styles
 - File picker examples?
 Use lesser scope?
 - Temporarily store access token to keep alive on refresh?
-- Switch host to GH pages (no custom domain)?
-- Add link to GH repo (if opening source)
 - Could grab artworks?
 - Use React audio player?